 4.7.3 Results The files used to make the plots shown in this section are found in .\HoBay\Sand_transport\Plots Below is shown the accumulated near-bed transport vectors on top of the bed level.
 It is seen that the transport of sand mainly occurs in the tidal channels.
-Along the sides of the channel some areas with very large transport vectors are seen, these occur in areas where the bathymetry is not in equilibrium with the forcing data.
-Running the model for longer with the morphological update turned on will smooth out these large transport rates.

 Figure 4-62: Result: Accumulated near bed transport vectors The discharge of sand across the northern tidal channel (where the discharge output is located) is shown below.
 It is seen that the net transport during this period is out of the channel, but this net transport is the result of large transport both in and out of the channels.
-Note that the 11 M kg which is the accumulated discharge is the same as around 4100 m3 of solid volume sand, assuming a density of 2650 kg/m3.
+Note that the 430 M kg which is the accumulated discharge is the same as around 16200 m3 of solid volume sand, assuming a density of 2650 kg/m3.

-Figure 4-63: Result for fraction 2: Discharge rates (black line), Accumulated discharge (blue line)

-The modelled and measured turbidity at RCM 9 is shown I the figure below.
+Figure 4-63: Result for fraction 2: Discharge rates (black line), Accumulated discharge (blue line) The modelled and measured turbidity at RCM 9 is shown in the figure below.
 It is noted that the inclusion of sand in the model has not influenced the calibration of the ssc which is the same as for Calibration 1, this is because we are using the same settings regarding the mud fraction.